pivotal-cf/docs-pks/move-cp.hbs.md

 iaas: vsphere-nsxt
 ---

-This topic explains how to migrate a TKGI control plane and cluster container volumes to a new vSphere datastore without impacting workload cluster functioning.
+This topic explains how to migrate a {{ vars.product_short }} control plane and cluster container volumes to a new vSphere datastore without impacting workload cluster functioning.

-For prerequisites and notes, see [How to migrate TKGI environment from one datastore to another datastore](https://knowledge.broadcom.com/external/article?legacyId=67277) in the Broadcom Support KB.
+For prerequisites and notes, see [How to migrate {{ vars.product_short }} environment from one datastore to another datastore](https://knowledge.broadcom.com/external/article?legacyId=67277) in the Broadcom Support KB.

 ## <a id="overview"></a> Overview

-A growing TKGI environment may outgrow its host vSphere datastore.
+A growing {{ vars.product_short }} environment may outgrow its host vSphere datastore.
-To avoid this, you can move TKGI to a new datastore by migrating its components in the following order:
+To avoid this, you can move {{ vars.product_short }} to a new datastore by migrating its components in the following order:

 1. Datastore for container volumes
 2. {{ vars.platform_name }} and the BOSH Director
-3. TKGI Tile
+3. {{ vars.product_short }} Tile
-4. TKGI-managed clusters
+4. {{ vars.product_short }}-managed clusters

 The following sections explain how to perform these migration steps.

 ## <a id="volumes"></a> Step 1: Change the Datastore for Container Volumes

-1. Log in to your vCenter and navigate to the datacenter, datastore, or vSphere cluster that hosts your TKGI infrastructure.
+1. Log in to your vCenter and navigate to the datacenter, datastore, or vSphere cluster that hosts your {{ vars.product_short }} infrastructure.

 2. In the **Monitor** tab, select **Cloud Native Storage** > **Container Volumes**.

-3. Select the volumes used by TKGI and click **Migrate**.
+3. Select the volumes used by {{ vars.product_short }} and click **Migrate**.

 4. On the **Migrate Volume** page, select the target datastore to migrate to.